 Beagle or Basset Hound?
 If you need a new dog right away, you might have a better chance of finding a Beagle.
 But if your family is willing to wait a little longer (and you don’t have that much budget to begin with), then Basset Hound is definitely worth the wait.

-Here is a video of difference between Beagle and Basset Hound by AnimalWised
+Here is a video of the difference between Beagle and Basset Hound by AnimalWised